What makes a compare-contrast essay successful?

 “An online student may have to be more motivated and quickly develop a sturdier set of study skills than their campus counterpart, although the common requirement of writing essays and sitting examinations means that the same knowledge and skills for both degrees should be measured.”

 “One worthwhile question to ask might be whether online degrees are only viable for certain disciplines and what this means for the future of online and F2F education.”

 There are particular language structures that students should also try to include in their essay when comparing and contrasting.
 While cohesive devices and transition markers such as ‘first’ or ‘however’ might be useful in any essay, the following language is particularly relevant to compare and contrast essay types:

-Many of these language structures are highlighted for you in the example compare and contrast essay in Lesson 3.
+Many of these language structures are highlighted for you in the example compare and contrast essay in Chapter 3.

 Step 6: Edit and Proofread

 Finally, and as with all essays, a good writer should always look carefully during the editing and proofreading stages for any elements that can be improved.
 This means paying careful attention to subject-specific vocabulary, academic and unacademic language, spelling mistakes, grammar errors and problems with sentence structure.
 For the more content-based details such as main ideas and supporting ideas, a successful writer should not be afraid of deleting or rewriting large sections of text in an attempt to improve that text – and you shouldn’t be too.